 Plastic surgery is defined as a surgical specialty dedicated to reconstruction of facial and body defects due to birth disorders, trauma, burns, and disease.
 Plastic surgery is intended to correct dysfunctional areas of the body and is reconstructive in nature.

 The American Academy of Cosmetic Surgery (AACS) is a professional medical society for cosmetic surgeons whose members are dedicated to patient safety and physician education.
-Founded in 1985, the AACS has more than 2000 members, including both Dr. Nease and Dr. Deal, and represents cosmetic surgeons in the American Medical Association.
+Founded in 1985, the AACS has more than 2000 members, including Dr. Deal, Dr. Gardner, and Dr. Nease, and represents cosmetic surgeons in the American Medical Association.

 The AACS covers a number of practice areas, including dermatology, oral & maxillofacial surgery, otolaryngology, general surgery, ophthalmology, and plastic/reconstructive surgery.
 The AACS is the organization that represents cosmetic surgeons in the American Medical Association.
 The Academy, in conjunction with the Cosmetic Surgery Foundation, sponsors the Annual Scientific Meeting as well as many live-surgery workshops.

 The AACS has designed a special patient education website explaining the difference between cosmetic surgery and plastic surgery, and how to choose your cosmetic surgeon.
 This website clears up a number of misconceptions in the media, issues about board-certification and the multi-disciplinary nature of cosmetic surgery.

 Cosmetic surgery is a subspecialty of medicine and surgery that uniquely restricts itself to the enhancement of appearance through surgical and medical techniques.
 It is specifically concerned with maintaining normal appearance, restoring it, or enhancing it.
 Cosmetic surgery is a multi-disciplinary and comprehensive approach directed to all areas of the head, neck and body.